gabrieledamone/DE4-OPT/README.md

 ## Now it's your turn!

-Feel free to change the input values in the code for the **Paddler Strength** and the **Paddling Time** depending on your curiosity and determine what paddle specifications best fit your needs.
+Feel free to change the input values in the code for the **Paddler Strength** and the **Paddling Time**, and determine what paddle specifications best fit your needs.